What is the General Rule Regarding Risk and Reward in Investing?

 Value and Momentum Factors

 Academic literature has extensively studied and documented the value and momentum factors.
 Value investing, popularized by Benjamin Graham and Warren Buffett, involves buying undervalued stocks with strong fundamentals.
-Momentum investing, on the other hand, focuses on stocks with strong recent performance based on the premise that trends tend to persist.
+On the other hand, Momentum investing focuses on stocks with strong recent performance based on the premise that trends tend to persist.

 Research by Eugene Fama and Kenneth French has shown that value stocks tend to outperform over the long term, while momentum strategies can generate excess returns in the short to medium term.
 By combining these factors in a diversified portfolio, investors can achieve higher risk-adjusted returns.